Lucca, Italy: The Ultimate Travel Guide 2026

 Location: Guinigi Tower, Via Sant'Andrea, Lucca, Province of Lucca, Italy | Hours: January 1 - March 20: 10.00 - 16.00 21 March - 31 May: 10.00 - 18.30* (* Saturday and Sunday closing 19:30) 1 June - 20 September: 10.00 - 19.30* (* June -Luglio: Saturday and Sunday closing at 8.30 pm; August: Saturday and Sunday closing at 20.00) 21 September - 30 September 10.00 - 18.30 1 October - 31 December: 10.00 - 16.00 (closed on 25 December) | Price: Adults € 6.00 | Website | Distance: 0.4km

-Piazza dell Anfiteatro, Lucca
+14. Piazza dell Anfiteatro

-Lucca Piazza DellAnfiteatro
+Lucca Piazza dellAnfiteatro

 CC BY-SA 4.0 / Kasa Fue

-Location: Piazza dell'Anfiteatro, Piazza dell'Anfiteatro, Lucca, Province of Lucca, Italy | Hours: 24 Hours | Price: Free | Distance: 0.4km
+Location: Piazza dell'Anfiteatro, Piazza dell'Anfiteatro, Lucca, Province of Lucca, Italy | Hours: Open 24/7 as part of Lucca’s historic centre; individual cafés and shops keep their own hours. | Price: Free - The piazza is a public square with access at all times. | Website | Distance: 0.4km

-Cattedrale Di San Martino Lucca
+Cattedrale di San Martino Lucca

 CC BY-SA 4.0 / Mongolo1984